kimrodriguezFINTECH/BUSINESS-CASE-OF-FINTECH-DOMAINS-/README.md

 On October 10, 2023 J.P.
 Morgan announced the launch of its Securities Services Data Mesh for institutional investors.
 The securities services will be available through Fusion by J.P.
 Morgan (Fusion).
 Investors will be able to retrieve important investment data held by J.P.
 Morgan’s Custody, Fund Accounting and Middle Office services, using cloud-native channels including REST APIs, Jupyter notebooks and the Snowflake Financial Services Data Cloud.
 Working side by side with cloud native channels, Fusion makes integrating asset servicing data easier to use at a large scale especially as portfolios and investments form in size and complexity

-2. BlockChain
+2. Blockchain

 Blockchain technology improves funds transfers between banking institutions globally, including payments originating from Taiwan banks to beneficiary banks in other markets.
 How they will implement this is by using a new solution called Confirm that helps reduce the number of rejected or returned transactions caused by mismatched payment details, lowering costs for both the sending, and receiving banks.
 Banking institutions will be able to request confirmation of the beneficiary account information and receive responses directly from other participating banks in almost no time.
 Once the information is validated, the payment may be sent through J.P.
 Morgan’s global clearing solution Pay Direct to route the payment in the most efficient manner.

 Why Python and Blockchain?
 (My Opinion)
-Python and Blockchain are most relevent to this case study considering what we have convered thus far, in class.
+Python and Blockchain are most relevant to this case study considering what we have conversed thus far, in class.

 # Results